harshvaish/Pielleai/README.md

 - crone job to make the events and availabilities expired
 - get stuff to fill edit and create forms client side and not in the page server side -> create endpoints
 - search input (first 5 suggestions based on venues or artits numbers then on seach)
-- refactor server action with getSession (and role check)
 - refactor avatar upload input
-- refactor email in params on reset pwd, use local storage instead
 - is submitting of form not working correctly in some cases
 - sendgrid email template remove name param